SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 **1. Inspect the Pipeline Definition**

 Our pipeline is somewhat simplified for the purposes of this Workshop.
-Inspect the contents of the pipeline using the following command:
+Inspect the contents of the pipeline by executing the following command at the CodeReady Workspaces Terminal:

 `oc describe bc/monolith-pipeline`